resourceguru/api-docs/endpoints/webhooks/payloads.md

 Pending   | No attempt has been made to send the payload yet.
 Delivered | The payload has been successfully delivered (The remote server responded with 2XX).
 Failing   | The attempt to send the payload has failed.
-(The remote server timed out or responded with non-2XX) Failed    | The payload delivery has failed 100 times.
+(The remote server timed out or responded with non-2XX) Failed    | The payload delivery has failed 100 times and will not automatically try again.